-HHS began the distribution of the \$100 billion Provider Relief Fund approved in the CARES Act in April, and announcements and distributions have continued through June. \$50 billion is allocated for Medicare providers and facilities, \$10 billion for rural health clinics and hospitals, \$22 billion for hospitals in COVID-19 hotspots, \$500 million for Indian Health Service (IHS) facilities, \$4.9 billion for nursing homes, \$10 billion for safety net hospitals, and \$15 billion for Medicaid and CHIP providers.
+HHS began the distribution of the \$100 billion Provider Relief Fund approved in the CARES Act in April, and announcements and distributions continued through May. \$50 billion is allocated for Medicare providers and facilities, \$10 billion for rural health clinics and hospitals, \$12 billion for hospitals in COVID-19 hotspots, \$500 million for Indian Health Service (IHS) facilities, and \$4.9 billion for nursing homes.
 Additionally, HHS established a Health Resources and Services Administration (HRSA)-administered program to fund COVID-19 care for the uninsured.
 Given the distinct purposes for each allocation, HHS has developed separate requirements for providers accessing each tranche of funding.
-No provision of the CARES Act directly bans providers who receive funding from other sources from also receiving Provider Relief Fund assistance, so long as they abide by the terms and conditions of the given distribution.
+HHS has said that it plans to distribute funding to other providers, including Medicaid-only providers, though it has not yet released any details.